Napoleon Diamond Necklace

 The Napoleon Diamond Necklace is a diamond necklace commissioned by Napoleon I of France c.
-1811–1812 from the Paris-based jeweler Marie-Étienne Nitot.
-It is currently on display in the Smithsonian National Museum of Natural History in Washington, D.C..
+1811–1812 from the Parisian jeweler Marie-Étienne Nitot.
+It is now in the Smithsonian National Museum of Natural History in Washington, D.C.

 Description

-The Napoleon Diamond Necklace is somewhat atypical of the work produced by Marie-Étienne Nitot's from the period.
-Other pieces commissioned from him by Emperor Napoleon, such as the two parures celebrating his marriage to Archduchess Marie Louise of Austria, the Marie Louise Diadem, the wedding jewels for Empress Joséphine, etc., all demonstrate a predeliction for highly decorative flourishes in the framework.
-Silver scrollwork, floral motifs, and complex interwoven curves.
+The Napoleon Diamond Necklace is somewhat atypical of other contemporary works produced by Marie-Étienne Nitot.
+Other pieces commissioned from him by Emperor Napoleon, such as the two parures celebrating the Emperor's marriage to Archduchess Marie Louise of Austria, the Marie Louise Diadem, the wedding jewels for Empress Joséphine, etc., all demonstrate a predilection for highly decorative flourishes in the framework.
+These range from silver scrollwork and floral motifs to complex interwoven curves.
 In contrast, the Napoleon Diamond Necklace is relatively simple and elegant.
 It consists of a single silver thread, with gold settings containing 28 mine-cut diamonds.
-Coming off of the central thread is a fringe of alternating pendeloque-cut and briolette-cut diamonds.
+Coming off of the central thread is a fringe of alternating pendeloque cut and briolette-cut diamonds.
 The five pear-shaped pendeloques are each mounted below a small brilliant cut diamond.
 The four oval pendeloques are mounted above designs which incorporate 23 brilliant cut diamonds each.
 Each briolette mounting is set with 12 rose cut diamonds, bringing the total number of diamonds mounted in the necklace to 234.

 While the gems of the Napoleon Diamond Necklace have never been professionally graded or weighed by a lapidary (as they have never been removed from their mountings), infrared spectroscopic analysis of the diamonds has shown that they are primarily colourless Type Ia.
 A smaller number—13 of the 52 largest diamonds—are of the rare Type IIa variety.
 A number of the Type Ia diamonds show indications of sulfide crystal imperfections.
 The total weight of the diamonds is estimated at 263 carat, and the weight of the largest diamond alone is estimated to be about 10.4 carat.